Our Wider Offer

 Class Music Lessons

 We pride ourselves in our singing at Notley Green and place singing at the heart of our school ethos.
-We have been awarded a national Silver Sing Up award for our singing achievements that include regularly singing within:
+We regularly sing within:

 - Our whole school daily assemblies